 Gaethje survived the first frame, and all in all they traded more than 70 punches in the round.
 The second round started with much of the same before both guys gassed out.

 Legs kicks set Gaethje up with punishing blows to the head, as he backed his opponent up and spent the second half of the fight waiting for Johnson to get up off the canvas.

 It was clear “The Menace” had had enough, but a knee to the chin and a few more strikes gave referee John McCarthy a reason to stop the fight.

-Back in May, Johnson said Gaethje was “out of his league.”
+In May before the fight, Johnson said Gaethje was “out of his league.”